aws-samples/aws-secure-environment-accelerator/README.md

 2. Download the CloudFormation template `AcceleratorInstaller.template.json`
 3. Use the template to deploy a new stack in your AWS account
 4. Fill out the required parameters - ***LEAVE THE DEFAULTS UNLESS SPECIFIED BELOW***
-5. Specify stack name STARTING with `PBMMAccel-` (case sensitive) suggest a suffix of `Installer`
+5. Specify `Stack Name` STARTING with `PBMMAccel-` (case sensitive) suggest a suffix of `deptname` or `username`
 6. Change `ConfigS3Bucket` to the name of the bucket you created above `your-bucket-name`
 7. Add an `Email` address to be used for notification of code releases
+8. The `GithubBranch` should point to the release you selected
+   - if upgrading, change it to point to the desired release
-8. Change `GithubBranch` to the latest stable branch (currently v1.0.4, case sensitive)
+   - the latest stable branch is currently v1.0.4, case sensitive
 9. Apply a tag on the stack, Key=`Accelerator`, Value=`PBMM` (case sensitive).
 10. **ENABLE STACK TERMINATION PROTECTION**

-You should now see a CodePipline project in your account that deploys the Accelerator state machine.
-The Accelerator state machine should start automatically and deploy the Accelerator in your account.
-The configuration file should be moved into Code Commit.
+11. Once the stack deploys, you should see a CodePipline project in your account that deploys the Accelerator state machine.
+You will need to approve the pipeline to start the Accelerator code deployment or upgrade.
+Once complete, the Accelerator state machine should start automatically and deploy the Accelerator in your account.
+12. After the pipeline executes, the state machine will execute (Step functions).
+The configuration file should be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.

-After the pipeline executes, the state machine will execute (Step functions).
+13. After the perimeter account is created in AWS Organizations, but before the ALZ AVM finishes:
+   1. (v1.0.4 only) Apply the bucket policy to `your-bucket-name` in the master account, as defined in step 7 (above), making sure you update ir with the peirmeter `account id`
+   2. login to the **perimeter** sub-account
+   3. create a small /24 VPC, create a small /24 subnet, start a AL2 t2.micro instance

-11. After the perimeter account is created in AWS Organizations, but before the ALZ AVM finishes login to the **perimeter** sub-account and activate the Fortinet Fortigate BYOL AMI and the Fortinet FortiManager BYOL AMI at the URL: https://aws.amazon.com/marketplace/privatemarketplace
+   4. activate the Fortinet Fortigate BYOL AMI and the Fortinet FortiManager BYOL AMI at the URL: https://aws.amazon.com/marketplace/privatemarketplace
       - Note: you should see the private marketplace, including the custom color specified in prerequisite step 4 above.
       - When complete, you should see the marketplace products as subscriptions **in the Perimeter account**:
+   5. After 15 minutes, delete the t2.micro instance, delete the vpc and subnet

 ![marketplace](img/marketplace.png)